Hello. My name is Kenyatta Cheese. Here is my bio:

 From 2007-2010 I ran Operations for the internet video content studio Rocketboom.

-I also advise NGOs in the arts and media technology.
+I advise NGOs and community groups in the arts and media technology.

 I sit on the Advisory Board of the Eyebeam Center for Art and Technology.